lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 When you are done with the IPython notebook:

-* Check that you have one or more PDFs with the plotting results
+* If you want to save the figures, copy them from the notebook into another program
 * Save the notebook
 * Close the browser windows
 * In the terminal where you started IPython notebook, click ctrl-c and confirm.